atsaloli/cf3-tutorial/chapters/cfengine_440.md

         };

       ######################################################
-      # Below here is stock convergent code, forget this...
+      # Below is the code that implements the above.
+      # Forget this part...
+The above is what's important.
       ######################################################

   packages: